Massahgenesis/alx-low_level_programming/0x00-hello_world/README.md

 3. gcc $CFILE -o cisfun
 The script that compiles a C file and creates an executable named cisfun.
 4. The use of puts function.
+5. The use of printf in the function.